Haftamu-Hailu/Web_Scrapy/README.md

 ![](actor_movie.PNG)

-From the above pie-chart Hurrison Ford Participated in many movies
+From the above pie-chart we deduce **Hurrison Ford** participated in many movies